Steven Kwan Player Props: Guardians vs. Tigers

 Steven Kwan At The Plate

-- Kwan is batting .258 with two doubles, a triple and 13 walks.
+- Kwan is hitting .257 with two doubles, a triple and 14 walks.

+- He has not hit a long ball in his 18 games this year.

-- In five games this season (31.3%), Kwan has picked up an RBI, including two games with multiple runs batted in.
+- In five games this year (27.8%), Kwan has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.